EU agency says people should get 2nd dose of AstraZeneca too | Health

-The European Medicines Agency said on Friday that people who have received a first dose of AstraZeneca's COVID-19 vaccine should get the second one too, despite the rare risk of blood clots that have been linked to the shot.
+The European Medicines Agency said Friday that people who have received a first dose of AstraZeneca's COVID-19 vaccine should also get the second one despite the rare risk of blood clots that have been linked to the shot.

-In new guidance, the EU drug regulator said people should continue to get the second AstraZeneca dose four to 12 weeks after their first shot.
+In new guidance, the European Union's drug regulator said people should still get a second AstraZeneca dose four to 12 weeks after their first shot and that the benefits of immunization far outweighed the risks of the unusual clotting disorder.

+"At this stage, the available data supports continuing to give a second dose of the vaccine,'' Noël Wathion, the agency's deputy executive director, said.

-The agency said there were "no or limited data to change current recommendations.''
-It said it wasn't known whether the risk of a rare blood clot after a second dose might be different than that engendered by the first shot.
+The agency said it wasn't known whether the risk of a rare blood clot after a second dose might be different than that engendered by the first shot.

 In its analysis of Europe-wide AstraZeneca data, the EMA also said there wasn't enough information to know who might be more susceptible to the unusual clots.

-Earlier this month, the Amsterdam-based drug regulator for the 27-nation European Union said there was a "possible link" between the AstraZeneca vaccine and rare blood clotting disorders, but that the benefits of getting the shots outweighed the risks.
+Earlier this month, the Amsterdam-based drug regulator for the 27-nation EU said there was a "possible link" between the AstraZeneca vaccine and rare blood clotting disorders, but that the benefits of getting the shots outweighed the risks.

 The EMA previously described the clots as "very rare" side effects and said the vaccine labels should be modified so doctors and patients are aware of that.